ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Taro.md

-- **Name**: Taro (Toran)
+- **Name**: Taro
 - **Other Names**: 토란
 - **Type**: Vegetable / Root

 ## Description

 Taro is a starchy root vegetable with a mild, nutty flavor and a slightly sticky texture when cooked.
-It is used in Korean cuisine for soups, stews, and side dishes.
+It is commonly used in soups, stews, and side dishes.

 ## How to use

-- Added to soups and stews (toran-guk)
+- Added to soups and stews
 - Steamed or boiled as a side dish
 - Used in rice blends